tkarabela/pysubs2/docs/index.rst

         line.text = "{\\be1}" + line.text
     subs.save("my_subtitles_edited.ass")

-pysubs2 works with Python 2.7 and 3.4+.
+pysubs2 works with Python 3.7 or newer.
 It’s available under the MIT license (see bottom of the page).

 To install pysubs2, just use `pip <https://pypi.python.org/pypi/pip>`_: ``pip install pysubs2``.
 You can also clone `the GitHub repository <https://github.com/tkarabela/pysubs2/>`_ and install via ``python setup.py install``.